 Kindergarten (3-5 year old's)

-Our Kindergarten is again reflected as a home from home environment and not a watered down version of school.
+Our Kindergarten is again reflected as a home from home environment and not a watered-down version of school.
 Here at Explorosity, we believe that our children thrive best in an environment in which they belong and are a part of.
-This space is registered for fourteen children on a ratio of one adult to eight children.
+This space is registered for twenty three children on a ratio of one adult to eight children.
 This room has free - flow access to a large garden with a water stream and pump for the children to explore!

 Early Literacy is very important in our setting.
 We aim for children to be exposed to a 'rich diet' of literature such as stories, rhymes, poems through to simple signs and notes throughout the environment.

 We hope to inspire in our children a love and a passion for reading and literature as in the words of Dr. Suess:

 "The more you read, the more you'll know, the more you know, the more places you'll go".

 Our home-like environment creates a sense of 'Hygge'.
 Hygge pronounced hue-gah is a Danish and Norwegian word used for a mood of coziness and comfortable conviviality with feelings of well being and contentment.

 Throughout our environment, we have a variation in lighting, soft furnishings, real plants, and flowers to create scents, lots of spaces for children to snuggle up and be comfortable.
 We have weaved methods, mirrors, books, and prompts also through our environment to provide children with tools and opportunities to manage their feelings and behaviour with guidance and direction from our team.